intsystems/2024-Project-150/code/maxcut2/README.md

 # maxcut: Max-Cut problem solving tools following a variety of approaches
+For the basic solution we use Paul Andrey's repository and add there other methods for solving MaxCut via k-diagonal optimization and Dual approach.

 Implementation realized in the context of scholar project on the max-cut problem.